cysouw/diathesis/text/c09_adverbials.md

 #### Notes {.unnumbered}

 The verb *klingen* has two slightly different, but clearly related meanings.
 In the literal meaning 'to ring' it can only be used with a highly restricted set of nominative subjects that can actually ring, like *Glocken* 'bells' [@next a].
-In the more general meaning 'to sound' is can be used with a wide variety of subjects, but in this meaning it obligatory needs an adverbial [@next b,c].
+In the more general meaning 'to sound' it can be used with a wide variety of subjects, but in this meaning an adverbial is obligatory [@next b,c].

 ::: ex
 - Die Glocken klingen.